osg-htc/research-facilitation/docs/documentation/jupyterlab.md

 # Objective

-This guide describes how to request an account to access JupyterLab, launch a JupyterLab instance, and how to send JupyterLab jobs to HTCondor.
+This guide describes how to request an account to access JupyterLab, launch a JupyterLab instance, and how to send jobs from JupyterLab to HTCondor.

 # What is JupyterLab?